Nygosaki/Nygosaki/README.md

 ### Fun Facts About Me
 I hate emojies
-I live in Los Angeles, San Diego, Tijuana, and Prague at the same time

 ## Contact Me
 If you have a issue/question with one of my projects, make a issue, write down your discord tag and I will contact you